-During the first quarter of 2016 we executed several transactions that significantly reduced the outstanding debt obligations under our 5% Notes and 9% Debentures.
-Using a combination of cash available at the holding company and a borrowing from the Federal Home Loan Bank ("FHLB") by MGIC, we repurchased \$138.3 million in par value of our 5% Notes and MGIC purchased \$132.7 million in par value of our 9% Debentures.
-These obligations are deemed extinguished on our consolidated financial statements.
-The borrowing from the FHLB was \$155.0 million.
-The result of these transactions was a net reduction in our debt of approximately \$115.8 million and will result in a reduction of our annual interest expense.
+During the first half of 2016 we executed several transactions that significantly reduced the outstanding debt obligations under our 5% Notes and 9% Debentures.
+Using a combination of cash available at the holding company and a \$155.0 million secured advance from the Federal Home Loan Bank ("FHLB") to MGIC, we repurchased \$188.5 million in par value of our 5% Notes and MGIC purchased \$132.7 million in par value of our 9% Debentures.
+These obligations are deemed extinguished on our consolidated financial statements, but remain outstanding as obligations owed by us to MGIC.
+The result of these transactions was a net reduction in our debt of approximately \$166.2 million and will result in a reduction of our annual interest expense.

-See Note 3 - "Debt" to our consolidated financial statements for the scheduled maturities of our outstanding debt and additional disclosures regarding our debt as of March 31, 2016.
+See Note 3 - "Debt" to our consolidated financial statements for the scheduled maturities of our outstanding debt and additional disclosures regarding our debt as of June 30, 2016.